mph-/lcapy/doc/tutorials.rst

      ╱    ⎛   2             ⎞    2
    ╲╱  Rₛ⋅⎝Iₙ₁ ⋅Rₛ + 4⋅T⋅k_B⎠ + Vₙ

 This is independent of frequency and thus is white.
-In practice, the voltage and current noise of an opamp has a 1/f component at low frequencies.
+In practice, the voltage and current noise of an opamp has a 1/f component that dominates at low frequencies.

 The noise at the output of the amplifier is